vwbusguy/qbsh/README.md

 ### Build it yourself

-A portable Containerfile is provided for use in podman or docker, but the ./make_container_image.sh script will freshly compile a binary and build a container in one shot.
-It should work as long as you have podman and qb64 installed in your path and your system has a compatible GLIB version to Fedora.
+A portable Containerfile is provided for use in podman or docker with `podman build -t qbsh .` .
+Note that this is a multi-stage Containerfile so older Docker versions (such as in RHEL 7) will not work, but podman should generally work.

 Once it's done, you can run it with: